flowdev/present-go/PITCHME.md

 # Engineering vs. Sales
-<h2 class="fragment">A Problem For All Startups Interacting With Enterprises</h2>
+<h2 class="fragment">A Challenge Especially For Startups Negotiating With Enterprises</h2>

 ---

 ## Enterprises and Startups

-The business world is mostly owned by enterprises but digitization opens up many opportunities:
+The business world is mostly *owned* by enterprises but digitization opens up many opportunities:
 - Startups want to change the world |
 - Many startups have to negotiate with enterprises |
 - Enterprises are notoriously hard to negotiate with |
 - It takes many months and they have hard requirements |
 - This creates a lot of pressure on the sales people |

+Note:
+8 out of 10 starups fail

+I would say for the ones that negotiate with enterprises:
+Out of 10 only 1 truely succeeds and one becomes a consulting company.

 ---